UniversalDependencies/docs/_sv-overview/morphology.md

 # Morphology

-The morphological annotation in the Swedish UD treebank follows the general guidelines and does not add any language-specific features.
+The morphological annotation in the Swedish UD treebanks follows the general guidelines and does not add any language-specific features.
 The following may be noted:

 * XPOSTAG: There are two sets of language-specific tags in use for Swedish.
-While UD Swedish uses the tag set of the Stockholm-Umeå Corpus, UD Swedish-LinES uses a different inventory.
+UD Swedish adopts the tagset of the Stockholm-Umeå Corpus, while UD Swedish-LinES uses a different inventory.
 * FEATS: Features are currently lacking in UD Swedish-LinES.
 * LEMMA: Lemmas in UD Swedish are based on SALDO (Borin et al., 2008).
 Lemmas are currently lacking in UD Swedish-LinES.